 This is part of a series where Green & Beyond explores the stories and takes a peek at the lifestyles of incredible people like green entrepreneurs, innovators, climate advocates, activists, community leaders, and content creators, all around the world, who love the planet and are working tirelessly to make the world a better place.

-Join our mailing list to receive the latest news and updates from our team.
+Sign up to our newsletter to receive the latest updates and opportunities from our team.
+We don't spam, promise!